 is not very popular, in that the word “suffer” is an inherent element of

-make at every level of life.
+make at every turn of life.
 When a person enlists in the army, he does not

 live the same way as a citizen; he is constantly managing time, stress and

 other concerns.
-The workplace often requires that we make sacrifices too, but
+Similarly, the workplace often requires that we make sacrifices too, but

 at least we have money, unless we can’t make ends meet.
 So there is